MauroJr/aurelia-guides.md-articles/Writers-Guide.md

 [Opera][8]

-*Note:* At this time it does not work in Firefox and I do not have a mac to test on [Safari][10] but if anyone wants to test on [Safari][10] and give us feedback that would be great.
+*Note:* At this time it does not work in Firefox and we have not yet tested in on [Safari][10], If anyone wants to test on [Safari][10] and give us feedback that would be great.

 ### Setup and Usage instructions for the ScribeFire Snippet Manager.